Refine recommendations with rules

 With Recommend Rules, you can optimize your recommendations towards your business goals without changing code.
-Rules let you tweak recommendations generated by the machine learning models and shape your user experience dynamically.
+Rules let you tweak recommendations generated by the Recommend models and dynamically shape your user experience.

 Example use cases for Recommend Rules include:

-- Ensure that you only show related products from the same category as the viewed product.
+- Only show related products from the same category as the viewed product.

 - Recommend a newly launched product first by pinning it to the first position.